 If you’re starting a business and plan to hire employees (that makes you one of our favorite people, by the way), you’ll need to carry Workers’ Compensation.
 Most state laws require it and so do many contracts you’ll sign with partners and vendors.
-But on top of that … it’s really good for you.
+But on top of that, it’s really good for you.
 Ready to shop for it right now?
 We can help.

 Workers’ Compensation is a type of business insurance that provides lost wages and medical benefits to employees injured on the job.